specstoryai/TaskTao/SPEC.md

 Only active areas are shown in the capture mode.

-Capture mode can be entered at any time by pressing the "Capture" button in the header or by pressing Command + \ on the keyboard.
+Capture mode can be entered at any time by pressing the "Capture" button in the header or by pressing Command+/ (Ctrl+/ on Windows/Linux) on the keyboard.

 The most recently used area is defaulted as the selected area.